heisthecat31/evrFileTools/README.md

 if a file with the same filetype symbol & filename symbol exists in the manifest, it will edit the manifest & package file to match, and write out the contents of both to outputDir.

+Added -texturesonly which extracts only the texture folder and corresponding folder to save space and time.